aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 ```

-The below code defines a canary that will hit the `books/topbook` endpoint every 5 minutes:
+The below code defines a canary with a script 'foo' that runs every 5 minutes.
+Eventually (with further implementation), this example will hit the `books/topbook` endpoint every 5 minutes:

 ```ts
 const canary = new Canary(this, 'MyCanary', {